Tsmith5151/smu-nlp/README.md

-# smu-nlp
+# Natural Language Processing

-SMU MSDS - Natural Language Processing
+This repository contains several notebooks covering NLP tasks as part of the SMU-NLP course (Summer 2019).